UMCOR’s response to the crisis in Ukraine

 How is the United Methodist Committee on Relief (UMCOR) responding?

 UMCOR’s work in Ukraine is funded with gifts to Advance #982450, International Disaster Response and Recovery.
-Grants for immediate relief have been given to United Methodist partners to provide direct aid inside Ukraine as well as to support those who have fled the violence.
-UMCOR is working through Methodist churches in neighboring nations—Poland, Hungary, Romania, Slovakia, Estonia, Bulgaria and the Czech Republic.
-In addition, grants are being awarded to trusted partners like ACT Alliance, International Orthodox Christian Charities (IOCC) and Human Rights League.
-Grants provide transportation assistance, humanitarian supplies such as food, water, clothing, shelter and medication, as well as legal services and safe spaces for families, women, children and those with disabilities.
-In addition, UMCOR has funded the transport of more than $1 million in medical supplies to hospitals in Kyiv, with more supplies scheduled in the coming months.
+Grants have been given to United Methodist partners to provide direct aid inside Ukraine as well as to support those who have fled the violence beyond Ukraine.
+UMCOR is working through Methodist churches in neighboring nations and with trusted partners like ACT Alliance, International Orthodox Christian Charities (IOCC) and Human Rights League.
+Grants provide transportation assistance; humanitarian supplies such as food, water, clothing and shelter; medication and medical supplies; legal services; and safe spaces for families, women, children and those with disabilities.
 UMCOR is in continuous dialogue with UMC entities and other partners throughout Europe to identify additional ways to assist.
-The situation in Eastern and Central Europe is constantly evolving and with Ukraine’s economic losses already estimated in the hundreds of millions of dollars, recovery efforts will take years.
 Global Ministries and UMCOR will continue to respond in the months and years ahead.

 How can I support those still in Ukraine and those fleeing the violence?

-At this time, all gifts to UMCOR’s International Disaster Response and Recovery Advance will be used to assist those who remain in Ukraine and those who have fled the violence to neighboring nations.
-Gifts can be made in the following ways:
+Gifts to support those who remain in Ukraine and those who have fled to neighboring nations can be made in the following ways:

 - Online at https://umcmission.org/advance-project/982450